 Contact the Extended Studies Office for further information at www.uvu.edu/extend.

-The Distance Education Department offers a wide variety of online courses to supplement students’ academic or professional career.
-Credits from Distance Education courses may be applied toward any degree at UVU, and the following degree programs may be earned in their entirety through Distance Education:
+UVU offers a wide variety of online courses to supplement students’ academic or professional career.
+Credits from online courses may be applied toward any degree at UVU, and the following degree programs may be earned in their entirety through online courses:

-No, Distance Education courses are semester based, meaning that they begin and end at the same time as on-campus classes.
+No, online courses are semester based, meaning that they begin and end at the same time as on-campus classes.
 Most courses have deadlines for assignments and class work that can affect your grade if you miss them.

 Will online courses count toward my degree?

 Yes.
-UVU offers over 150 courses through Distance Education with more under development.
+UVU offers over 150 online courses with more under development.
 Some courses apply toward general education requirements and others apply toward specific degrees.

 Do I have to login to my class at a specific time?